spencergates/thylac.com/_pages/projects/4-fortnite-disco.md

   - video_path: /assets/media/fortnite-disco/facial-animation.webm
     alt: "Part 2"
     title: "Facial Animation"
     excerpt: "In my second OpenGL animation project, a wireframe face is animated to articulate some user provided text.
 The goal of this project was to gain some familiarity with animating the vertices of a model rather its position or orientation.
-There are 10 different variations of the basic face model made in Blender to represent several mouthshapes corresponding to verious basic phonetic sounds.
-The text is read at a constant rate and a rudimentary decision tree picks the current and next mouthshapes to animate between."
+There are 10 different variations of the basic face model made in Blender to represent several mouth-shapes corresponding to various basic phonetic sounds.
+The text is read at a constant rate and a rudimentary decision tree picks the current and next mouth-shapes to animate between."

 video_row3:
   - video_path: /assets/media/fortnite-disco/fortnite-disco.webm